Friday, 12 December 2025

 will help you confidently solve assertion-reason, match-the-following, and numerical questions in the exam.

-2. Which reagent is commonly used for plant DNA isolation?
+2. Which detergent is commonly used to lyse cell membranes during DNA isolation?

 SDS